Vertical-axis wind turbine

 A vertical-axis wind turbine (VAWT) is a type of wind turbine where the main rotor shaft is set transverse to the wind while the main components are located at the base of the turbine.
 This arrangement allows the generator and gearbox to be located close to the ground, facilitating service and repair.
 VAWTs do not need to be pointed into the wind, which removes the need for wind-sensing and orientation mechanisms.
-Major drawbacks for the early designs (Savonius, Darrieus and giromill) included the significant torque ripple during each revolution, and the large bending moments on the blades.
+Major drawbacks for the early designs (Savonius, Darrieus and giromill) included the significant torque ripple during each revolution and the large bending moments on the blades.
 Later designs addressed the torque ripple by sweeping the blades helically (Gorlov type).
 Savonius vertical-axis wind turbines (VAWT) are not widespread, but their simplicity and better performance in disturbed flow-fields, compared to small horizontal-axis wind turbines (HAWT) make them a good alternative for distributed generation devices in an urban environment.

 A vertical axis wind turbine has its axis perpendicular to the wind streamlines and vertical to the ground.
 A more general term that includes this option is a "transverse axis wind turbine" or "cross-flow wind turbine".
-For example, the original Darrieus patent, US Patent 1835018, includes both options.
+For example, the original Darrieus patent, US patent 1835018, includes both options.

 Drag-type VAWTs such as the Savonius rotor typically operate at lower tip speed ratios than lift-based VAWTs such as Darrieus rotors and cycloturbines.

-Computer modelling suggests that wind farms constructed using vertical-axis wind turbines are 15% more efficient than conventional horizontal axis wind turbines as they generate less turbulence.
+Computer modelling suggests that vertical-axis wind turbines arranged in wind farms may generate more than 15% more power per turbine than when acting in isolation.
+Some, like the Airfoil generator design, have very little post-turbine turbulence, allowing them to be installed closer for a more effective use of land.

 General aerodynamics

-The forces and the velocities acting in a Darrieus turbine are depicted in figure 1.
+The forces and the velocities acting in a Darrieus turbine are depicted in Figure 1.
 The resultant velocity vector, $\vec{W}$, is the vectorial sum of the undisturbed upstream air velocity, $\vec{U}$, and the velocity vector of the advancing blade, $-\vec{\omega }\times\vec{R}$.

 Thus the oncoming fluid velocity varies during each cycle.
 Maximum velocity is found for $\theta =0{}^\circ$ and the minimum is found for $\theta =180{}^\circ$, where $\theta$ is the azimuthal or orbital blade position.
 The angle of attack, $\alpha$, is the angle between the oncoming air speed, W, and the blade's chord.
 The resultant airflow creates a varying, positive angle of attack to the blade in the upstream zone of the machine, switching sign in the downstream zone of the machine.

 It follows from geometric considerations of angular velocity as seen in the accompanying figure that: